smarigowda/thecloudbootcamp/README.md

 ## Learnings

-- variable block in Terraform
+- Prep work to learn Input Variables in Terraform